I have to say that I’m a little bit excited about this right now…..

 - More dynamic range, sounds ‘louder’, as if the stylus has more freedom tracking the groove.

 - More High Frequency information – which sharpens ‘leading edges’, everything is snappier, faster, tauter, including bass frequencies.
+(However there is no extra ‘brightness’ in tonal balance that you tend to hear after cleaning with traditional alcohol-water record cleaning.)

 - The above effects give rise to more ‘ambience’ – there is more ‘air’ & ‘sustain’ to musical notes.